Updated: May 7

 Hello, hello!
 Do you like to know the reasons behind ingredients being included in the formula?
 Are they really needed?
-Do they actually work and benefit your skin or are just 'fillers'?
+Do they actually work and benefit your skin or are they just 'fillers'?
 In the upcoming blog posts, I'll present all the ingredients in Bunch Skincare formulas and explain what is their function and how they can help you feel great in your skin.
 I promise, there are no fillers!

 Walnut, the basics